twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

       Candidate recommendation (CR)
       <br />
       <span class="non-bold">
         Browsers typically implement the specification in this phase in order to gain <a href="https://www.w3.org/2018/Process-20180201/#implementation-experience">implementation experience</a>, thus determining the worthiness of this specification for the final phases.
-We see this phase mentioned in the above screenshot, meaning the change to <code>background</code> serialization we will dive into shortly was an revision to the original CR.
+We see this phase mentioned in the above screenshot, meaning the change to <code>background</code> serialization we will dive into shortly was a revision to the original CR.
       </span>
     </li>
     <li>